Saeed-Sabra/Graduation-project/README.md

 - Python for running the Keras neural network model.
 - Required Python libraries for the model (install using `pip install -r requirements.txt`).
 - Node.js for the backend.
-- Run `npm i` in the Backend folder to install backend dependencies.
-- Run `npm i --force` in the Frontend folder to install frontend dependencies.

 ## Getting Started